sysgears/apollo-universal-starter-kit/README.md

   GraphQL is used as very flexible and much faster API in terms of bandwidth and round-trips, compared to REST.
 GraphQL requests are batched together automatically by [Apollo]

+- [GraphQL] subscription example

+  GraphQL subscription is utilized to make counter updating in real-time.
+However you will not be able to see this on [Heroku] demo app, because Heroku allows to have only one listening port per application and it is used for GraphQL API, another port, needed for WebSockets is not available.

 - SQL and arbitrary data sources support

   [Knex] code to access SQLite is included as an example of using arbitrary data source with [Apollo] and [GraphQL].